billtruong003/ToolConvertGLBtoGLTF/README.md

 ## Example

 Suppose you have `.glb` files in an `input` folder and want to save the converted `.gltf` files in an `output/gltf` folder.
 The interface guides you through selecting the folders and quickly performs the conversion.

----

-Let me know if you need any further customization!